Triton (moon): Cantaloupe terrain

 Cantaloupe terrain viewed from 130,000 km by Voyager 2, with crosscutting Europa-like double ridges.
 Slidr Sulci (vertical) and Tano Sulci form the prominent "X".

 Triton's western hemisphere consists of a strange series of fissures and depressions known as "cantaloupe terrain" because it resembles the skin of a cantaloupe melon.
 Although it has few craters, it is thought that this is the oldest terrain on Triton.
 It probably covers much of Triton's western half.

-Cantaloupe terrain, which is mostly dirty water ice, is known to exist only on Triton.
+Cantaloupe terrain, which is mostly dirty water ice, is only known to exist on Triton.
 It contains depressions 30–40 km in diameter.
 The depressions (cavi) are probably not impact craters because they are all of the similar size and have smooth curves.
 The leading hypothesis for their formation is diapirism, the rising of "lumps" of less dense material through a stratum of denser material.
 Alternative hypotheses include formation by collapses, or by flooding caused by cryovolcanism.